ArtS/arts.github.com/_posts/2013-08-21-resume-trawling-job-ads.md

 when a recruiter has an urgent need to fill out some burning role.
 But again it's unlikely to matches your circumstances, as you probably will have found a job by then.

-So there's no immediate dangers or strong inconveniences in applying for those fake jobs (as it is in case of [recruiters trying to solicit sales leads from you]({{ site.url }}/never-trust-what-recruiters-say)), it's just that most of the time it can be somewhat pointless.
+So there's no immediate dangers or strong inconveniences in applying for those fake jobs (as it is in case of [recruiters trying to solicit sales leads from you]({% post_url 2013-02-02-never-trust-what-recruiters-say %}), it's just that most of the time it can be somewhat pointless.

 #### More